ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 | **Custom Relay** | All 6 (2 unused) | Drive relay with motor port | LED control (see section below) |

 ### 🛠️ Notes
-- **Integration Details**: The EV3 Control Brick manages all components via four motor ports (OUTPUT_B for steering, OUTPUT_C and OUTPUT_D for propulsion) and four sensor ports (INPUT_1 for Pixy Cam, INPUT_2/3 for Ultrasonic Sensors, INPUT_4 for Color Sensor).
+- **Integration Details**: The EV3 Control Brick manages all components via four motor ports (OUTPUT_B for steering, OUTPUT_C and OUTPUT_D for propulsion) and four sensor ports (INPUT_1 for the Pixy Cam, INPUT_2/3 for the Ultrasonic Sensors, INPUT_4 for the Color Sensor).
 The Pixy Cam’s custom I2C connection, using a modified EV3 sensor cable (Red=5V, Blue=GND, Yellow=SDA, Green=SCL), eliminated external hardware, simplifying integration.
 - **Component Placement**: The EV3 Brick is centrally mounted for balance, with the Color Sensor at the front center (0.5–1 cm from the surface), Ultrasonic Sensors on the front left and right, Pixy Cam elevated above the Brick for optimal obstacle detection, and the two status LEDs mounted on the top of the robot on either side of the Pixy Camera.
 - **Component Selection**: The EV3 platform was chosen for its robust ecosystem and compatibility, replacing less reliable options like the HC-SR04 Ultrasonic Sensor.
 The Medium Motors’ lighter weight (120 g vs. 170 g for Large Motors) optimized the robot’s 1.2 kg design for agility.
 - **Custom Parts**: A custom 3D-printed mount for the Pixy 2.1 camera (`3d-files/pixy-cam-mount.stl`) ensures optimal positioning and vibration isolation.
 All other components use standard LEGO pieces and connectors.
 The complete robot design, including LEGO chassis and component layout, is documented in `3d-files/robot_complete.io`.